 A cookie is a small data file created by websites you visit used to store information on your device.
 Other tracking technologies are used for similar purposes.

 A persistent cookie helps us recognize you as an existing user, so you can return to our password-protected websites without signing in again.
-After you sign in, a persistent cookie stays in your browser and will be read by CPAP Australia when you return to one of our websites.
+After you sign in, a persistent cookie stays in your browser and will be read when you return to one of our websites.
 A session cookie enables certain features of our websites and is deleted from your device when you disconnect from or leave the website.

 Web beacons or GIFs